THE TROUBADOUR, WEST HOLLYWOOD, TWO WEEKS LATER

-“Well, if its development means more songs like ‘Baby Blue Part 2’ or ‘MagPi Song’, we’re fucked.”
+“Well, if development means more songs like ‘Baby Blue Part 2’ or ‘MagPi Song’, we’re fucked.”

-“Then fucking quit Squids!
-You’re always threatening to, but never have the balls to actually do it.
-Go start your own band where you write all the music and make all the rules because I’m done arguing the same points over and over again with you.”
+“Then quit.
+You’re always threatening to, but never have the balls to.
+Go start your own band where you write all the music and make all the rules because I’m done arguing the same points over and over again with you Squids.”
 Walter leapt off the stage and began walking to the bar.
 “I’m just done.”

 “Walter!”
 Lola shouted at him.
 “You’re done, when I’m done.
 Until then, sit your ass back on the stage.”
 She stared at him until he did so.
 “While I understand the new material isn’t your old material,” she addressed his bandmates, “what great artist wants to repeat themselves?
 With time, I think the new material will grow on you.
 I believe it’s something special, so special I’m not only ready to sign you right now, but have you open for the biggest artist on our label on their U.S. summer tour this year.”

-Lola and Walter gave each other sly glances.
+Lola and Walter smiled at each other.
 He had negotiated the tour in knowing Squids wouldn’t be able to refuse; Jester was his favorite band.

-As Jimmy’s lone, plodding, double-bass drumbeat beat the air during the breakdown of the third song of their showcase, “Minerva Doom”, the world felt wrapped around Walter like a warm bath of balance and harmony, a place where he could make no mistakes; a place he could only find onstage—that is if it was a good show.
-If it was a bad show, the opposite.
-The stage was a sucking whirlpool of chaos and self-hatred.
+As Jimmy’s lone, plodding, double-bass drumbeat beat the air during the breakdown of “Minerva Doom”, the third song of their showcase set, the world felt wrapped around Walter like a warm bath of balance and harmony.
+He was in a place where he could make no mistakes; a place he could only find onstage—that is if it was a good show.
+If it was a bad show, the stage was a sucking whirlpool of chaos and self-hatred.

-Although already decided who they were going to sign with, the label showcase was still Perfect Crime’s formal acknowledgement by the music industry of their arrival into the major leagues, an event even more talked about because they were a rock n’ roll act, a genre thought of as all but gone by the industry, but people were always hoping for its saviors.
+Although already decided who they were going to sign with, the label showcase was still the music industry’s formal acknowledgement of Perfect Crime’s arrival to the big leagues, an event even more talked about because they were a rock n’ roll act, a genre thought of as all but gone by the industry.
+But people are always looking for saviors.